-Women should reflect a casual business appearance.
-This may include nice shorts (no shorter that mid-thigh), blouses (sleeveless acceptable with modest armholes), skirts, dresses (no shorter than 3 inches above the knee), and nice jeans.
-Please be sure in everything you wear that you maintain modesty.
-Sandals are considered acceptable as well as tennis shoes and leather flip-flops (no plastic flip-flops).
-Unacceptable apparel includes lettered t-shirts and sweatshirts, overalls, sweat pants, and frayed or holey jeans.
-Leggings are not considered pants and should be worn with a dress or shirt that is at least to your fingertips (enough to cover your bottom) or with shorts over the leggings.
+For class and other Institute events, women should reflect a casual business appearance (some may also say it's close to 2021 church ready!).
+This may include nice jeans (without holes), cute tops (sleeveless acceptable with modest armholes), skirts, nice shorts (no shorter than mid-thigh) and dresses (no shorter than 3 inches above the knee).
+Please be sure to maintain modesty in everything you wear.
+Sandals, tennis shoes and leather flip-flops are all acceptable.
+Unacceptable apparel includes lettered t-shirts and sweatshirts, sweatpants, and frayed or holey jeans.
+We love athleisure, but we don't wear it to class.
+Leggings are not considered pants and should be worn with a dress or shirt that fully covers your rear.
 No hats will be allowed in class.